 Note: Large beans can be found in the bean section of a well-stocked supermarket.
 You can also find them in specialty Italian, Greek, or Spanish import markets.
 This dish can also be made with dried beans: Soak 1 cup of dried beans in a large bowl of salted water overnight at room temperature.
 Rinse the beans and cook them in salted water until tender, about 45 minutes.
 Drain, spread into a single layer on a towel-lined baking sheet, and let them cool.
 Proceed with recipe as directed.

-- 1 (15-ounce) jar or can of large cooked beans such as gigantes, giant lima beans, giant white beans, or butter beans, drained and rinsed (see note)
+1 (15-ounce) jar or can of large cooked beans such as gigantes, giant lima beans, giant white beans, or butter beans, drained and rinsed (see notes)

 Combine 2 tablespoon olive oil, tomato paste, paprika, garlic, and shallot in a medium skillet and heat over medium heat, stirring constantly, until fragrant and starting to bubble gently, about 2 minutes.
 Stir in smoked paprika and cook for 30 seconds.
 Add celery, drained beans, vinegar, and remaining olive oil.
 Cook until barely warmed through, about 1 minute.
 Stir in parsley, season to taste with salt and pepper, and serve immediately with crusty bread.